IRS Forms

 Key Takeaways

 • Who files.
-Schedule M is required for Category 4 filers to disclose related‑party transactions of the CFC for the CFC’s annual accounting period that ends with or within your tax year.
+Schedule M is required for Category 4 and Category 5 filers to disclose related‑party transactions of the CFC for the CFC’s annual accounting period that ends with or within your tax year.

 • What you report.
 You list intercompany sales, services, rents, royalties, interest, dividends, loans, insurance premiums, accounts receivable and payable, and largest loan balances, separated by counterparty type in columns (b) through (f).

 • How you translate.
-Report amounts in U.S. dollars using the average exchange rate for the CFC’s tax year and display the rate using the IRS divide‑by convention.
+Report amounts in U.S. dollars using the average exchange rate for the CFC’s tax year (not the year‑end spot rate or the rate on each transaction date) and display the rate using the IRS divide‑by convention.

 • When you file.
 Attach Schedule M to Form 5471 and file with your U.S. income tax return by its due date, including extensions.
 Penalties for late or incomplete filing start at $10,000 per CFC per year and can escalate.